Glaciology and Geophysics - Who is Who

 Ehemalige Arbeitsgruppe Geophysik

-Current MSc / BSc Students:
+Past MSc / BSc Students

 Past MSc / BSc Students:

-L. Naumann (self-build resistivity device)
+L. Naumann (BSc, self-build resistivity device)

-G. Flinspach (Radar data analysis, Antarctica)
+G. Flinspach (BSc, Radar data analysis, Antarctica)

-L. S. Muhle (Forward modelling GPR)
+L. S. Muhle (MSc, Forward modelling GPR)

 V. Richter (MSc, GPR Lauswiesen Site)